DataDog/integrations-extras/tyk/README.md

       }
     },
 ```
+This [example][19] was taken from [Tyk-demo][20] project, an open source project that spins up a full tyk platform in
+one command and offers ready-made examples, among which is the Datadog example.
+To run this integration do `up.sh analytics-datadog`

 #### **Setup Datadog Agent**:
 Tyk's integration makes use of StatsdogD. `Tyk-pump` writes over UDP to StatsdogD that is part of the agent.